-Understanding the spatial organization of river systems in light of natural and anthropogenic change is extremely important, because real provide information to assess, manage and restore them to ameliorate worldwide freshwater fauna declines (Richter et al., 1997).
-Alluvial rivers found in transitional upland-lowland environments with slopes ranging from 0.005 to 0.02 and median diameter bed sediments ranging from 8 to 256 mm can exhibit scale dependent organization of their bed sediments (Milne, 1982), bed elevation profile (Madei, 2001), cross section geometry (Rayberg and Neave, 2008) and morphological units (Wyrick and Pasternack, 2014).
-For these types of river channels a plethora of studies spanning analytical, empirical and numerical domains suggest that at channel forming flows the tively covarying bankfull bed and width undulations amongst morphologic units such as pools and riffles.
+Understanding the spatial organization of river systems in light of natural and anthropogenic change is extremely important, because it can provide information to assess, manage and restore them to ameliorate worldwide freshwater fauna declines

+- 5 (Richter et al., 1997).
+Alluvial rivers found in transitional upland-lowland environments with slopes ranging from 0.005 to 0.02 and median diameter bed sediments ranging from 8 to 256 mm can exhibit scale dependent organization of their bed sediments (Milne, 1982), bed elevation profile (Madej, 2001), cross section geometry (Rayberg and Neave, 2008) and morphological units (Wyrick and Pasternack, 2014).
+For these - types of river channels a plethora of studies spanning analytical, empirical and numerical domains suggest that at channel forming flows there is a preference for positively covarying bankfull bed and width undulations amongst morphologic units such as pools and riffles.
 That is, relatively wide areas have higher relative bed elevations and the converse.
-While covarying bed and width undulations have been evaluated in field studies using cross section data (Richards, 1976a, b), in models of sediment transport and water flow (Repetto and Tubino, 2001), and in theoretical treatments (Huang et al., 2004), this idea has never been evaluated in a self-maintained bankfull river channel for which a meter-scale digital elevation model is available across a wide range of discharges from a fraction of to orders of magnitude more than bankfull. focus of this paper is twofold.
+While covarying bed and width undulations have been evaluated in field - studies using cross section data (Richards, 1976a, b), in models of sediment transport and water flow (Repetto and Tubino, 2001), and in theoretical treatments (Huang et al., 2004), this idea has never been evaluated in a self-maintained bankfull river channel for which a meter-scale digital elevation model is available across a wide range of discharges from a fraction of to orders of magnitude more than bankfull.
+The focus of this - 20 paper is twofold.
 First, we aim to demonstrate how meter-scale resolution topography can be analyzed with hydraulic model outputs to generate flow dependent geomorphic covariance structures of bed elevation and wetted width.
 A GCS is a univariate and/or bivariate spatial relationship amongst or between variables along a pathway in a river corridor.
-Variables assessed can be flow independent measures of topography (e.g., bed elevation, centerline curvature, and cross section asymmetry) and sediment size, as well as flow dependent hydraulics (e.g., top width, depth, velocity, and shear stress; Brown, 2014), topographic change, and biotic variables (e.g., biomass and habitat utilization).
-Second, we aim to use these methods and concepts to understand if and how
+Variables assessed can be flow independent measures of topography (e.g., - 25 bed elevation, centerline curvature, and cross section asymmetry) and sediment size, as well as flow dependent hydraulics (e.g., top width, depth, velocity, and shear stress; Brown, 2014), topographic change, and biotic variables (e.g., biomass and habitat utilization).
+Second, we aim to use these methods and concepts to understand if and how bed elevation and flow-dependent channel width are organized in a partially confined, incising gravel-cobbled bed river with multiple spatial scales of landform heterogeneity across a range of discharges through a suite of spatial series analyses on 9 km of the lower Yuba River (LYR) in California, USA.